 A survey of organisms, emphasizing biological diversity and ecological relationships between organisms.
-Lecture - 2 hours per week; Lab/discussion sessions - 2 hours per week.
-Not applicable for credit in a science major other than Science Education.
-This course is normally offered every semester.
+Lecture - 2 hours; Laboratory/discussion sessions - 2 hours.
+Not applicable for credit in a science major.
+This course is normally offered every spring semester.

 2033 NUTRITION

 A study of basic principles of human nutrition applied to health and diseases of the individual, family, and community.
 Course topics include biochemical aspects of nutrients, nutrient needs throughout the life cycle, and medical nutrition therapy, and its role in different medical conditions.
 This course is normally offered every semester.